Assam Career : SBI Recruitment 2024

-Applications are invited for recruitment of various managerial positions or career in SBI Assam.
+Applications are invited for recruitment of 25 vacant posts or career in SBI Assam.

-State Bank of India (SBI) Assam is inviting applications from eligible candidates for recruitment to the post or career of GM & Deputy CISO (Infra Security & Special Projects) and DGM (Incident
+State Bank of India (SBI) Assam is inviting applications from eligible candidates for recruitment to the post or career of Specialist Cadre Officers on contractual basis.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!